Meet the 2025 Winner: Leonoor Boers, MD

 Description

-This award recognizes a junior faculty (see below) with their primary appointment outside of the United States or Canada with exemplary achievements in a scientific area of interest to the Assembly, and who demonstrates clear promise for a future of sustained productivity.
-There is a single award given out per year in which the awardee will receive a framed certificate and make a 5-minute presentation of their work at the Assembly Membership Meeting.
+This award recognizes an early-career faculty member with exemplary achievements in a scientific area of interest to the AII Assembly who demonstrates clear promise for a future of sustained productivity and whose primary appointment is outside of the United States or Canada.
+A single awardee is selected per year.
+The awardee will receive a framed certificate, and their work will be briefly highlighted at the Assembly Membership Meeting.
 There is no monetary award for this recognition.

 Qualifications

-• The bulk of the awardee’s research or academic activity should have been performed outside the United States or Canada.
+- The bulk of the awardee’s research or academic activity should have been performed outside of the United States or Canada.

-• The awardee must be an Instructor level or Assistant Professor level (or equivalent) at the time of nomination.
+- The awardee must be an Instructor, Assistant Professor, or equivalent (e.g., Lecturer, Privat Docent, junior professor) at the time of nomination.

-• Limited to nominees that are ≤ 12 years from terminal doctoral degree (PhDs) or completion of medical fellowship training (MDs or MD/PhDs).
-Individual waivers of time rule will require a written statement as to the reason for waiver and will be considered on a case by case basis.
+- Nominees must be ≤ 12 years from their terminal doctoral degree (PhD) or completion of medical fellowship training (MD, MD/PhD).
+Individual waivers of the time rule will require a written statement as to the reason for the waiver and will be considered on a case-by-case basis.

 Nominations

-• Submit a completed nomination form summarizing what the nominee has contributed to impact their field thus far and why you believe they demonstrate clear promise for ongoing productivity/achievement.
+- Please submit a completed nomination form summarizing the nominee’s contributions in their area of expertise and why you believe they demonstrate clear promise for ongoing productivity/achievement.

-• Upload the nominee’s NIH Biosketch or equivalent research CV, limit 5 pages – please make sure that this reflects all of the activities noted on the nomination form.
+- Upload the nominee’s NIH Biosketch or equivalent research CV (limit 5 pages).
+Ensure that the Biosketch or CV accurately reflects all the activities listed on the nomination form.